trcolgrove/CookTogether/README.md

 **Problem Statement:** Collaborative cooking is difficult to plan.
 **How do you solve the problem?:** We will design a website that allows multiple people to input the ingredients they have in their houses.
-Then, the website will generate a list of potential recipe matches with the ingredients available.
+Based on this information, the website will generate a list of potential recipe matches based on the ingredients available, and the dietary restrictions and preferences of the group.

 **List of all features that your team will implement**
- 1. Have multiple people input ingredients
+ 1. Simultaneous ingredient entry and meal planning collaboration among friends.
- 2. View full ingredient list with contributor info (e.g. “Frozen Veggies (Aditi)”)
+ 2. View of a complete ingredient list with contributor info (e.g. “Frozen Veggies : Aditi”, "Paprika : Thomas")
- 3. Utilize filters for recipes, e.g. “vegetarian,” “dairy-free,” “low calorie,” “short cook time,” “easy,” etc.
+ 3. Utilize filters for recipes, e.g. “vegetarian,” “dairy-free,” “low calorie,” “short cook time,” "gluten free, “easy,” "breakfast", "desert" etc.
  4. “Cooking groups,” where users are all contributing to the same ingredient list
  5. A method of saying how many ingredients a group and what they still need in order to make the recipe
  6. User accounts/profiles